Skyedra/QuickSearch/README.md

 ![](screenshot.png)

-It will redirect you to the search page with otherwise default parameters but the text filter applied.
+It will redirect you to the search page with otherwise default parameters but the text filter applied (fulltext search).

 ## Installation